Eddy-Arch/motion-detection-opencv/README.md

 # motion-detection-opencv
 motion detection using opencv python, takes input from live camera feed.
 ## description
-basically this script alerts you wnever the luve camera feed has changed, the code is stolen from another repo i cannot find. so all credit goes to you.
+basically this script alerts you whenever the live camera feed has changed, the code is stolen from another repo i cannot find. so all credit goes to you.
 ### features
 - define how intense change has to be before counting it as actual motion